ctsai-1/wheelchair-design-platform/README.md

 * 1 small breadboard;
 * 1 USB cable A/B (power bank to Arduino Uno).

-Wire the elements as shown in the picture below and secure the breaboard and the powerbank on the wheel spokes.
+The elements are wired as shown in the picture below; the breaboard and the powerbank are secured on the wheel spokes.

 ![EDUchairwheelwiring](/wheelchair/images/wheelelementswiring.png)

-the picture below shows how the components have been implemented on the different parts of the wheelchair
+The picture below shows how the components have been implemented on the different parts of the wheelchair

 ![EDUchair1](/wheelchair/images/EDUchair1.jpg)